Ground State Wave Function Overlap in Superconductors and Superfluids: Wave Function Overlap

-However the important fact is that there is one, and only one, special choice of shifts that does {\em not} lead to a new wave function; namely if we perform a $U(1)_{em}$ phase shift \be \alpha_\s = q_\s\,\epsilon, \ee (where $\epsilon$ is a common factor).
-This is the one special combination that sets \be q_2\alpha_1 - q_1\alpha_2 = 0, \ee leading towards vanishment of both terms in the argument of the exponent in the wave function overlap.
-In fact we have checked that it vanishes for all higher order contributions to the wave function too.
-Hence for $U(1)_{em}$ we have $|G'\rangle=|G\rangle$ and there is no SSB in the bulk of the material (we comment on boundary effects in the conclusions).
+However, notice that there is one, and only one, special choice of phase rotations that does {\em not} leads to $\langle \g|\g'\rangle=1$; namely if we perform a regular $U(1)_{em}$ phase rotation \be \alpha_\s = q_\s\,\epsilon, \ee (where $\epsilon$ is a common factor).
+This is the one special combination that sets \be q_2\alpha_1 - q_1\alpha_2 = 0, \ee leading towards vanishment of both terms in the argument of the exponent in the wave function overlap eq.~(\ref{PR}).
+In fact we have checked that it vanishes for all higher order contributions to the wave function too; by including all higher order terms, one finds that the delta-function for $J$ is smeared out into a function that is exponentially suppressed at large distances (this has a physical reason connected to the fact that the photon is massive in this phase, as we will return to in Section \ref{CDF}), and so does not contribute as $R\to\infty$.
+Hence for this particular transformation, we have $|G'\rangle=|G\rangle$.
+However, any other transformation we have $\langle G|G'\rangle=0$; so these accompanying transformations act as a type of ``custodial" symmetry that is spontaneously broken in the usual sense.
+The fact that for the regular $U(1)_{em}$ transformation, the behavior is qualitatively different, has a physical explanation: In physical terms it is closely connected to the Goldstone boson structure, i.e., the fact that this Goldstone is removed, leading to gapped plasma oscillations instead.
+Furthermore, it is connected to the exponential fall off of the electric field, causing the charges to go to zero, as we discuss shortly.